One Day in Nashville: 6 Day Trip Ideas to Explore

 What part of Nashville is most visited?

-Downtown Nashville, especially the Broadway strip, is the most visited area.
-It’s home to honky-tonk bars, live music venues, and restaurants offering Southern cuisine.
+Downtown Nashville, especially the Broadway strip, is the hub for music venues, bars, and Southern cuisine.

 Where are the best spots in Nashville for night lights?